thekarlbrown/ChangeTheWorld/README.md

 -- coming after initial setup --

+ due to complexities of php, if ($case==0) will throw an error but stil evaluate as true then change the database in favratd.php.
+I need to check to see how this affects the program later, but assume we are not worrying about custom attacks atm and may be a non-issue

 prompt for deletion of old drafts

 view list of friends  onclick pulls you into user or list of user ideas, and you view list of friends not a list of your friends ideas